Ria Brodell: Career

 Brodell has had solo and group exhibitions throughout the United States, including the Cornell Fine Arts Museum, the Davis Museum at Wellesley College, the Minnesota Museum of American Art, the DeCordova Museum and Sculpture Park, the Museum of Fine Arts, Boston among others.
 Their work can be found in the collections of the Cornell Fine Arts Museum in Winter Park, Florida; the Minnesota Museum of American Art in St. Paul, Minnesota; the Henry Art Gallery in Seattle, Washington; the Leslie-Lohman Museum of Gay and Lesbian Art in New York City; the Davis Museum at Wellesley College; the Bernard A. Zuckerman Museum of Art, Kennesaw, Georgia; and the Mary Alice Cooley Print Collection at Cornish College of the Arts, Seattle.
 Brodell's work has appeared in The Guardian, ARTnews, The Boston Globe, The Cut, New American Paintings, and Art New England.
 Brodell's book documenting their painting series Butch Heroes was released in 2018 by MIT Press.

+Brodell teaches college-level studio art.
+Brodell has noted that teaching and making art requires a certain set of problem-solving skills.
+It allows them to demonstrate techniques they have used first hand when approaching their subjects for the “Butch Heroes” series.
+Brodell enjoys experiencing their students’ expression and the interactions they have as a professor.
+Brodell found it particularly moving to interact with those students in the LGBTQIA+ community, “Those exchanges of information and mutual moments of discovery are some of the most exciting aspects of teaching.”